StefanCenusa/IP-Recommandation-System/Modulul 1/Twitter API.md

 Connecting to the streaming API requires keeping a persistent HTTP connection open.
-In many cases this involves thinking about your application differently than if you were interacting with the REST API.
-An app which connects to the Streaming APIs will not be able to establish a connection in response to a user request, as shown in the above example.
+An app which connects to the Streaming APIs will not be able to establish a connection in response to a user request.
 Instead, the code for maintaining the Streaming connection is typically run in a process separate from the process which handles HTTP requests.

 ![enter image description here](https://g.twimg.com/dev/sites/default/files/images_documentation/streaming-intro-2_1.png)

 The streaming process gets the input Tweets and performs any parsing, filtering, and/or aggregation needed before storing the result to a data store.
 The HTTP handling process queries the data store for results in response to user requests.
-While this model is more complex than the first example, the benefits from having a realtime stream of Tweet data make the integration worthwhile for many types of apps.
+While this model is more complex, the benefits from having a realtime stream of Tweet data make the integration worthwhile for many types of apps.

 https://dev.twitter.com/streaming/overview